Physical security: Trends for 2025

 Want to know what the physical security industry trends are for 2025?
 Keep reading for our predictions.

-In 2025, the physical security industry will focus on ways to maximize existing investments to enhance security, increase efficiency, and boost collaboration between teams.
-And even though there’s excitement around deploying emerging technology—the main priorities will be investments in core technologies and cybersecurity.
+In 2025, the physical security industry will focus on maximizing existing investments.
+The goal?
+To enhance security, increase efficiency, and boost collaboration between teams.
+And even though there’s excitement around deploying emerging technology, the main priorities will be investments in core technologies and cybersecurity.

-Check out our top 5 physical security trends below.
+Check out our top five physical security trends below.

 REPORT